ory/sdk/clients/client/go/docs/NormalizedProjectRevisionSAMLProvider.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAudienceOverrideBaseUrl

+`func (o *NormalizedProjectRevisionSAMLProvider) GetAudienceOverrideBaseUrl() string`

+GetAudienceOverrideBaseUrl returns the AudienceOverrideBaseUrl field if non-nil, zero value otherwise.

+### GetAudienceOverrideBaseUrlOk

+`func (o *NormalizedProjectRevisionSAMLProvider) GetAudienceOverrideBaseUrlOk() (*string, bool)`

+GetAudienceOverrideBaseUrlOk returns a tuple with the AudienceOverrideBaseUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAudienceOverrideBaseUrl

+`func (o *NormalizedProjectRevisionSAMLProvider) SetAudienceOverrideBaseUrl(v string)`

+SetAudienceOverrideBaseUrl sets AudienceOverrideBaseUrl field to given value.

+### HasAudienceOverrideBaseUrl

+`func (o *NormalizedProjectRevisionSAMLProvider) HasAudienceOverrideBaseUrl() bool`

+HasAudienceOverrideBaseUrl returns a boolean if a field has been set.

+### SetAudienceOverrideBaseUrlNil

+`func (o *NormalizedProjectRevisionSAMLProvider) SetAudienceOverrideBaseUrlNil(b bool)`

+ SetAudienceOverrideBaseUrlNil sets the value for AudienceOverrideBaseUrl to be an explicit nil

+### UnsetAudienceOverrideBaseUrl
+`func (o *NormalizedProjectRevisionSAMLProvider) UnsetAudienceOverrideBaseUrl()`

+UnsetAudienceOverrideBaseUrl ensures that no value is present for AudienceOverrideBaseUrl, not even an explicit nil
 ### GetCreatedAt

 `func (o *NormalizedProjectRevisionSAMLProvider) GetCreatedAt() time.Time`